travela/Hausaufgaben/README.md

 The rough workflow is:
 1. You clone this repository.
 2. Edit the exercises.
-3. Push it to your private repository.
+3. Push it to your **private** repository.
 4. I fetch your code when the assignment is due.
-(Every Wednesday at 8:00 a.m.)
+(Every Wednesday at 12:00 pm)
 5. You fetch the latest assignments from this repository.

 It is required to use private git repositories.